tkn-tub/NN_molecular_communications/Section_IV_BioComputing/README.md

 This project synthesize the microfluidic pipes alternating between the calculation of the microfluidic geometry in Matlab and the numeric simulation in COMSOL.
 The synthesis is conceived along three phases to gradually: i) Adjust the timing (phase 1); ii) Adjust the amplitude (phase 2) with the timing already fixed in phase 1; and iii) Includes the hydraulic resistance to the design as in phase 3.
 On each phase, the geometry is computed in the matlab code files `Synthesis_Three_Pipes_Phase_1.mlx`, `Synthesis_Three_Pipes_Phase_2.mlx`, and `Synthesis_Three_Pipes_Phase_3.mlx`, and the simulations are all included in the COMSOL file `COMSOL_Three_Pipes_Phases_1_to_4.mph`.
-All Matlab codes as well as the COMSOL simulation are placed within the code file,

 - Phase 1